 If you ask someone to imitate an opera singer, you can guarantee that they will do so with a humorously excessive amount of vibrato.
-But is this technique more than just a tradition?
+We asked professional soprano and Classic FM presenter Catherine Bott to explain why…

-But opera hasn’t always sounded like that.
+But people didn’t always sing like that.

 Back in the day, Catherine explains (we’re talking pre-16th century), nobody needed to sing ‘louder than lovely’.
 People sang outdoors, in church or at home, which could all be done at the same pitch as speaking.

 There were no opera houses, concert halls, or orchestras – and as a result, singers didn’t need to produce a very loud noise.

 But then, music started to get written down more, composers got more ambitious and people wanted to sing a much wider range of notes.

 Around the end of the 16th century, singer suddenly needed to be able to project over an orchestra in an opera house – and a whole range of colours and textures were required from the singing voice.

 The key to vibrato (which comes from the Italian ‘vibrare’ – ‘to vibrate’) is about warming your voice up and helping it carry.
 It also makes a singer sound more human, and helps you identify with what they are singing.